MonikaDhanasekaran/task3react/README.md

                       ADMIN DASHBOARD

-This project is done by using the tech stack React JS.
+About the Project - This project is to develop a Admin dashboard page.

+Tech Stack - React JS